 My iPhone charger which is on my desk but tucked away out of sight

-When organising your desk I would spend a bit of time thinking about the tasks that you perform everyday and the equipment you need to complete the work.
-It is important that we have everything to hand so that we can start work immediately.
-I also think it is worth remembering that as you progress in your role the tasks will change so do have a review of how you use your desk and change it around if you need to.
+When organising your desk, I would spend a bit of time thinking about the tasks that you perform every day and the equipment you need to complete the work.
+It is vital that we have everything to hand so that we can start work immediately.
+I also think it is worth remembering that as you progress in your role, the tasks will change so do have a review of how you use your desk and change it around if you need to.